-At June 30, 2018 and 2017, the Medical Center reported a liability of \$210,298 and \$203,926, respectively, for its proportionate share of the County's net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Medical Center's proportion of the County's net pension liability was based on the Medical Center's FY 2017 actual contributions to the County's pension plan relative to the total contributions of the County as a whole.
-At June 30, 2017, the Medical Center's proportion was 9.6429 percent, which was a decrease of .2984 percent from its proportion measured as of June 30, 2016.
+At June 30, 2019 and 2018, the Medical Center reported a liability of \$198,603 and \$210,298, respectively, for its proportionate share of the County's net pension liability.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Medical Center's proportion of the County's net pension liability was based on the Medical Center's FY 2018 actual contributions to the County's pension plan relative to the total contributions of the County as a whole.
+As of the June 30, 2018 measurement date, the Medical Center's proportion was 9.6127 percent compared to 9.6429 percent as of the June 30, 2017 measurement date, which was a decrease of .0302 percent.

-For the years ended June 30, 2018 and 2017, the Medical Center recognized pension expense of \$29,129 and \$26,543 respectively.
+For the years ended June 30, 2019 and 2018, the Medical Center recognized pension expense of \$35,500 and \$29,129 respectively.
 The Medical Center reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: